Grade 4 Punctuation

 Discover Grade 4 punctuation standards

-Children entering Grade 4 may have varying degrees of competency when it comes to how they use punctuation.
-One common issue you may find is that your child forgets to properly end their sentences in a timely manner using the correct sentence ending punctuation.
-This comes with practice and it can help for children to read their writing aloud once they have completed it.
-To understand what your fourth-grade child will have picked up from earlier grades, you may also like to browse through our helpful articles using the navigation bar above.
+Children in Grade 4 will have varying degrees of competency when it comes to how they use punctuation.
+One common issue you may find is that your child forgets to end their sentences using the correct punctuation.
+This comes with practice and it can help for children to read their writing aloud once they've completed it.

-This article will focus on new skills that your child will need to acquire to be successful in Grade 4.
+This guide focuses on new skills your fourth grader will develop at this stage in their elementary language arts journey.
 We’ll show you how they can use quotation marks to pick out sections of text, whilst also looking at a variety of ways that they can use the comma when structuring more complex sentences.
+Let's get started!

 Quotation Marks